Mental image

 The nature of these experiences, what makes them possible, and their function (if any) have long been subjects of research and controversy in philosophy, psychology, cognitive science, and, more recently, neuroscience.
 As contemporary researchers use the expression, mental images or imagery can comprise information from any source of sensory input; one may experience auditory images, olfactory images, and so forth.
-However, the majority of philosophical and scientific investigations of the topic focus upon visual mental imagery.
+However, the majority of philosophical and scientific investigations of the topic focus on visual mental imagery.
 It has sometimes been assumed that, like humans, some types of animals are capable of experiencing mental images.
-Due to the fundamentally introspective nature of the phenomenon, it has been difficult to assess whether or not non-human animals experience mental imagery.
+Due to the fundamentally introspective (reflective) nature of the phenomenon, it has been difficult to assess whether or not non-human animals experience mental imagery.

 Philosophers such as George Berkeley and David Hume, and early experimental psychologists such as Wilhelm Wundt and William James, understood ideas in general to be mental images.
-Today it is very widely believed that much imagery functions as mental representations (or mental models), playing an important role in memory and thinking.
+Today, it is widely believed that much imagery functions as mental representations (or mental models), playing an important role in memory and thinking.
 William Brant (2013, p.
 12) traces the scientific use of the phrase "mental images" back to John Tyndall's 1870 speech called the "Scientific Use of the Imagination".
-Some have suggested that images are best understood to be, by definition, a form of inner, mental or neural representation.
+Some have suggested that images are best understood to be, by definition, a form of inner, mental, or neural representation.
 Others reject the view that the image experience may be identical with (or directly caused by) any such representation in the mind or the brain, but do not take account of the non-representational forms of imagery.